-Wild Welfare visits Vietnam to help zoo directors raise animal welfare standards
+Wild Welfare to help Vietnamese zoo directors raise animal welfare standards

-Wild Welfare, an international zoo animal welfare charity, is visiting Vietnam in April to assist wild captive animal directors in raising animal welfare standards.
+Wild Welfare, an international zoo animal welfare charity, is visiting Vietnam in April to help zoo directors raise animal welfare standards in their zoos.

 While many modern zoos and aquariums strive to be innovative, educational and inspiring for visitors, sadly many others fail as a commercial enterprise because of a lack of regulation, expertise, resources or community empowerment.
 It is not only very distressing for visitors to view animals suffering in inadequate, impoverished enclosures, but poor welfare also has drastic and long-lasting effects on the animals.

-This is why Wild Welfare is working in partnership with key experts from the South East Asian Zoos Association (SEAZA) and the Vietnamese Zoo Association (VZA), the Vietnam government and other NGOs in the region, to identify long-term solutions to increasing standards of captive animal welfare.
-This includes the institutional training and support in specific animal management care, and support of SEAZA to develop guidelines and direction on capacity development for their member facilities, which range over South East Asia.
+This is why Wild Welfare is working in partnership with key experts from the Southeast Asian Zoos and Aquariums Association (SEAZA) and the Vietnam Zoos Association (VZA), the Vietnam government and other NGOs in the region, to identify long-term solutions to increasing standards of captive animal welfare.
+This includes the institutional training and support in specific animal management care, and support of SEAZA to develop guidelines and direction on capacity development for their member facilities, which range over Southeast Asia.

 In April, Wild Welfare will be providing an animal welfare assessment training workshop, kindly hosted by the newly opened facility, Vinpearl Safari and Conservation Park, on Phú Quốc Island.
 The safari park is home to many wildlife species from around the world and is owned by the VinGroup.
 Delegates from throughout Southeast Asia will be attending and the training will support both SEAZA and VZA to implement welfare assessment standards for their members.